 Is stevia safe?

 According to the FDA, steviol glycosides are “generally recognized as safe” (GRAS).
-This means that qualified experts agree the available scientific evidence about this sugar substitute shows it is safe for use in foods and drinks.
+This means that qualified experts agree the available scientific evidence about this sugar substitute shows it’s safe for use in foods and drinks.

 Sucralose is a no-calorie sugar substitute.
 It is about 600 times sweeter than sugar.

-Sucralose can be used in baking because it does not lose its sweet taste at high temperatures.
+Sucralose can be used in baking because it doesn’t lose its sweet taste at high temperatures.
 For best results, follow the package instructions for using it in your recipes.

 Is sucralose safe?

 More than 110 studies have examined the safety of sucralose.
 It has been approved by the FDA as a food additive since 1998.

 According to the National Cancer Institute, there is no evidence that sucralose and other sugar substitutes approved for use in the United States cause cancer or other serious health problems.

 Despite their name, sugar alcohols aren’t sugar, and they aren’t alcohol.
 They are carbohydrates that occur naturally in certain fruits and can also be manufactured.
 They get their name because they have a chemical structure similar to sugar and to alcohol.
 Sugar alcohols are also called “polyols.”